Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 Adding images to your website depends a lot on how your theme is built.
 While you should talk with your developers about your specific image requirements, we often recommend finding images where the focal point is in the center or middle of the image.
 If the image is then cropped or changed based on the screen size, users will still be able to see the focus on that image.

-In addition, you want to ensure that all images are contributing to your visual brand.
+In addition, you want to ensure that all images contribute to your visual brand or otherwise serve specific purposes.

 Videos